Industry vs Inferiority: Psychosocial Stage 4

 After the industry versus inferiority stage, according to Erik Erikson’s theory of psychosocial development, individuals enter into the stage of identity versus role confusion, which occurs during adolescence, typically between the ages of 12 and 18 years.

 During the identity versus role confusion stage, individuals are focused on developing a sense of self-identity and figuring out their place in the world.
-They explore different roles, values, and beliefs, and try to establish a sense of consistency and coherence in their identity.
+They explore different roles, values, and beliefs and establish a sense of consistency and coherence in their identity.
 Those who successfully navigate this stage develop a strong sense of identity, while those who struggle may experience confusion or a lack of direction.

-Following the identity versus role confusion stage, individuals enter into the stages of intimacy versus isolation, generativity versus stagnation, and ego integrity versus despair, which occur during adulthood and later life.
+Following the identity versus role confusion stage, individuals enter the stages of intimacy versus isolation, generativity versus stagnation, and ego integrity versus despair, which occur during adulthood and later life.
 Each stage is characterized by different psychosocial challenges and goals, and successful resolution of each stage is thought to contribute to overall psychosocial health and well-being.

 It’s worth noting that while Erikson’s theory is widely recognized and influential, it is not without its criticisms and limitations, and other developmental theories may offer different perspectives on the stages of development beyond industry versus inferiority.